oracle-livelabs/apex/manage-offensive-behavior/lab-3-data-science/data-science.md

   ![lab_3_img_1](images/lab_3_img_1.JPG)

 The below are two example screenshots of the changed parameters and inputs to run your first Job.
-* Example 1.
-Example of changed parameters in the main.py file
     ![lab_3_img_4](images/lab_3_img_4.JPG)

-* Example 2.
-Example of inputs to Run your first Job
     ![lab_3_img_5](images/lab_3_img_5.JPG)

 ## Task 2: Retrieve OCIDS